allysonshortle

 Courses: Exit Poll; Public Opinion; Immigration Politics; Experiments; Identity Politics; Religion and Politics; American Federal Government

 My co-authored Cambridge University Press book, The Everyday Crusade: Christian Nationalism in American Politics (2022 – w.
-Eric L. McDaniel and Irfan Nooruddin), examines the relationship between American religious exceptionalism and prejudicial and antidemocratic attitudes.
+Eric L. McDaniel and Irfan Nooruddin), was awarded an "Outstanding Academic Title" distinction from the American Library Association's Choice Reviews.
+In it, we examine the relationship between American religious exceptionalism and prejudicial and antidemocratic attitudes.

 At the doctoral level, I teach courses on group identity, public opinion/political psychology, and American political behavior.